 Lessons from Practice

-The course draws on the experience of practising architects, engineers and researchers who are invited to present their approach and practice of sustainable environmental design with examples of projects from different climates and building programmes.
+Each year a number of practising architects, engineers and researchers are invited to present their approach to and practice of sustainable environmental design showing examples of recent projects.

-Paula Cadima has been in architectural practice and environmental research for some 25 years and has taught at the Technical University of Lisbon where she created and directed the masters course on Bioclimatic Architecture.
-She worked for the European Commission in Brussels for five years, managing projects on energy efficiency, renewable energy sources and world-class research in emerging fields.
-She chaired the Environment & Sustainable Architecture working group of the Architect's Council of Europe and is currently the President of PLEA (Passive Low Energy Architecture).
+Paula Cadima hhas been in architectural practice and environmental research for more than 25 years and has taught at the AA Graduate School and at the Technical University of Lisbon.
+She worked for the European Commission in Brussels for five years where she was involved in the management of world-class research projects on energy efficiency, renewable energy sources and emerging fields.
+She chaired the Environment & Sustainable Architecture working group of the Architect's Council of Europe in 2009 and is the president of PLEA since 2011.